sleipner01/TimeMaster/readme.md

 ### Packaging

 The project can be packaged to make distribution easier.
+The following guide will generate both a compressed folder, and a system-spesific executable file.

 #### Windows
 1. Make sure to have .NET 3.5 installed. ([Microsoft download here...](https://www.microsoft.com/nb-no/download/details.aspx?id=21))
 2. Make sure to have WiX Toolset v3 installed. ([Github download here...](https://github.com/wixtoolset/wix3/releases/tag/wix3112rtm))
 3. Navigate to ```fxui```-directory with: `cd fxui`
 4. Execute ```mvn clean compile javafx:jlink jpackage:japackage```

+The .zip file can be found at `time-master/fxui/target/` The .exe file can be found at `time-master/fxui/target/dist/`.
 #### MacOS
-To be explained...
+1. Navigate to ```fxui```-directory with: `cd fxui`
+2. Execute ```mvn clean compile javafx:jlink jpackage:japackage```

+The .zip file can be found at `time-master/fxui/target/` The .dmg file can be found at `time-master/fxui/target/dist/`.
 #### Linux
 To be explained...